Skip to main content

 Toilets

-The toilet block at the main car park is open year-round.
+The toilet block at the main car park will be closed from 1 November 2024 and reopen in April 2025.
 It includes easy access facilities and a baby changing station.
-There is a cafe and shop at Brodie Countryfare on the A96, near Brodie Castle.
+There is a café and shop at Brodie Countryfare on the A96, near Brodie Castle.

 Car parking information